 About the Betty Irene Moore School of Nursing at UC Davis

-Physician assistant program director and faculty positions
+Physician assistant faculty

 UC Davis has a long history of integrating clinical preceptorship with classroom education.
 The School of Nursing welcomes inquiries from potential preceptors in community settings who are interested in taking part in the education of physician assistants and nurse practitioners.
 Sites can be rural or urban located anywhere throughout California.
 Potential preceptors may contact the school directly to obtain a preceptor application or learn more.
 School of Nursing representatives evaluate and make decisions on the approval of all clinical sites.
 For more information, click here.

 The Betty Irene Moore School of Nursing at UC Davis values volunteer clinical faculty as important partners in education.
 These individuals play a significant role in the mission to transform health care through nursing education, research and leadership.
 Volunteer clinical faculty are community volunteers who teach and precept School of Nursing students in various health-care and community settings.
 The appointment constitutes a valuable way to utilize a volunteer’s interest on a part-time, non-salaried, voluntary basis in the areas of teaching, system-change research and clinical expertise.
 For more information, click here.